There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 One of the most beguiling, yet frequently overlooked chapels in the city is the Oratory of Battuti.
 This small chapel is nestled inside the church of Santa Maria Della Vita.

 The chapel dates back to the 1600s.
-Its interiors are filled with incredibly detailed baroque structures that were created by Michelangelo, including figures of St. Petronius, and St. Proculus.
+Its interiors are filled with incredibly detailed baroque structures that were created by Michelangelo.
+Look out for the figures of St. Petronius, and St. Proculus.

 Most people bypass the church of Santa Maria Della Vita and the Oratory of Battuti.
 Guidebooks do not list the chapel as one of the recommended things to do in Bologna.